nuitrcs/regex_workshop/part1.md

 * `\S` NOT whitespace (everything else)
 * `\d` digits 0-9
 * `\D` NOT digits (everything else)
-* `\w` "word" characters: the definition can vary slightly, but basically letters (both cases) plus some in-word punctuation such as `-`
+* `\w` "word" characters: the definition can vary slightly, but basically letters (both cases), digits, and underscore
 * `\W` NOT word characters
 *
 Each of these matches a single character in the text that fits the criteria.
 For example, `\d` matched against `1234` matches `1`, `2`, `3`, and `4` separately.